Rewire Your Brain By Increasing Neuroplasticity

 Healthy diets provide vital nutrients for the growth, maintenance, and repair of brain cells and tissues.

-Eating a balanced diet which includes a variety of fresh fruits, vegetables, lean proteins, whole grains, and healthy fats, can provide the brain with essential vitamins, minerals, and antioxidants that are essential for optimal brain plasticity.
+Eating a balanced diet that includes a variety of fresh fruits, vegetables, lean proteins, whole grains, and healthy fats can provide the brain with essential vitamins, minerals, and antioxidants for optimal brain plasticity.

 These nutrients are important for neurogenesis (the formation of new neurons), neuroplasticity (the ability of the brain to re-organize itself), and cognitive function.
 [14]

-A healthy diet can also help reduce inflammation in the brain, which can impair cognitive function and plasticity.
+A healthy diet can also help reduce brain inflammation, impairing cognitive function and plasticity.

 5. Practicing Meditation And Relaxation Techniques

-Stress can cause brain inflammation, which can interfere with the brain's ability to make new connections.
+Stress can cause brain inflammation, interfering with the brain's ability to make new connections.
 Long-term, chronic stress can shrink certain brain regions, disrupt the balance of neurotransmitters, and reduce BDNF levels.
-All these complications can lead to the death of neurons, and hinder brain plasticity.
+All these complications can lead to the death of neurons and hinder brain plasticity.
 [15]

 This is where relaxation techniques come into play.
-Meditation reduces levels of stress hormones in the body, such as cortisol, which can help reduce inflammation and damage to brain cells.
+Meditation reduces stress hormones, such as cortisol, in the body, which can help reduce inflammation and damage to brain cells.

-Research has shown that regular meditation can lead to an increase in gray matter in the hippocampus, which is associated with better memory, and mood regulation.
+Research has shown that regular meditation can increase gray matter in the hippocampus, which is associated with better memory and mood regulation.
 [16]

 Meditation and other relaxation practices, such as yoga and taichi, promote plasticity by providing new and challenging experiences for the brain to process.
-This keeps the brain active and engaged, and can also lead to the forming of new neural connections as the brain adapts to the new demands.
+This keeps the brain active and engaged and can lead to new neural connections as the brain adapts to the new demands.

 6. Socializing